jeanslack/audiomass/README.md

 **Debian:**

-Extra dependencies for build package with distutils:
+Extra dependencies for build package with setuptools and distutils:
-`~# apt-get install python-all python-stdeb fakeroot`
+`~# apt-get install python3-setuptools python3-all python3-stdeb fakeroot`

 Enter in unzipped sources folder and type (with not root):
-`~$ python setup.py --command-packages=stdeb.command bdist_deb`
+`~$ python3 setup.py --command-packages=stdeb.command bdist_deb`

 This should create a python-pysplitcue_version_all.deb in the new deb_dist directory.